rahulvigneswaran/scale-simv2-corrected-archs/readme.md

-# Corrected arch configs for Scale-SimV2
+# Corrected arch CSVs for Scale-SimV2
 This repository contains corrected architecture configurations for ScaleSim V2.
 Raise an issue or PR if you find any issues.

 > Last updated : 23/02 6.49PM